Florida Institute of Technology: History

 Seven new residence halls were completed in 2003.
 Each resident hall was named after one of the seven fallen astronauts of the Shuttle Columbia disaster and dedicated to their memory.
 In 2004, Florida Tech obtained National Science Foundation (NSF) funding to build a 24-inch telescope atop the newly completed F.W.
 Olin Physical Sciences Center.
 However, Melbourne Beach resident Jim Ortega, who had retired from the University of Virginia to Florida in 1998, stepped forward with the additional funds needed to secure a 32-inch telescope and its associated observatory.
 In gratitude to this donation, the telescope was named the Ortega Telescope as part of the Ortega Observatory.
 In 2005, the F.W.
 Olin Physical Sciences Center opened.

 Construction on the Emil Buehler Center for Aviation Training and Research at Melbourne International Airport began in 2008.
 The following year, the College of Business became the Nathan M. Bisk College of Business, and the Ruth Funk Center for Textile Arts, the Emil Buehler Center for Aviation Training and Research at the Melbourne International Airport, the Scott Center for Autism Treatment, the Harris Center for Science and Engineering and the Harris Institute for Information Assurance were opened.

 In 2009, the college began offering online degrees.
 November 20, 2015, marked the unveiling of the Harris Student Design Center, an 11,500 square foot building on the south side of campus.
 This facility provides space for students completing design projects.
 In 2016, the Center for Advanced Manufacturing and Innovative Design (CAMID) and the Larsen Motorsports High Performance Vehicles & Research Development Center opened at the Research and Development Center on Palm Bay Road.

 The university established its football program in 2010.
 The Panther Aquatic Center was opened a year later.
 In 2011, the university partnered with the Brevard Art Museum and established it as the Foosaner Art Museum.

 In October 2020, the university broke ground at the Olin Quad for the new Health Sciences Research Center, a 61,000 square foot three story facility with 22,300 square feet for classrooms, training and labs.

+On April 24, 2026, the university became one of 16 other schools to host a US Coast Guard Auxiliary University Program unit which acts similarly to an ROTC program.